dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 the new constraint set, at the end of the updated step 5 of CSSTV.
-Note that when `X` isn't F-bounded and its bound doesn't refer to other type variables from the same declaration, the suggested changes for step 5 of CSSTV work exactly as the unmodified step 5 of the same algorithm.
+Note that when `X` isn't F-bounded and its bound doesn't refer to other type variables from the same declaration, the suggested changes for CSSTV work exactly as the unmodified version of that algorithm.

 ## Re-evaluating the motivating example

-Let's see how type inference, updated as proposed, works in the motivating example.
+Let's see how the updated type inference works in the motivating example.

 The downwards phase isn't affected, since it doesn't provide any contextual type information in this specific example.
 In the upwards